cornell-cup/cs-core/README.md

 While this is a work in progress, this repository also contains tools for all CS computers to include.
 The .bashrc in this repo should be copied into every computer's bashrc and the tools folder should be linked.
+Note from the bashrc, this repo must be cloned until the local home directory.